 Mid-Century Chrome Spotlights

-Materials: Chromed metal (iron) spots.
+Materials: 3 chromed metal (iron) tubular adjustable spots.
+Chrome handles.
+Plastic and metal connectors.
 Plastic and metal rail (aluminium).
 Some plastic and metal parts.
-Porcelain or Bakelite sockets.
+Porcelain or Bakelite E27 sockets.

 Length: 20 cm / 7.87” – with light bulb.

 Rail: 2,5 x 125 cm / 0.98 x 49.21”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt

 Any type of light bulb with an E27 socket can be used, but a reflector light bulb R63 is preferred.

 Other Versions: These mid-century chrome spotlights on rail were sold with 3 lamps.
 At least, if you already find them, they always have three lamps.
 They were also made with white wiring and Bakelite sockets.
 Often used as wall lamps or picture lights.